A prime number is a positive integer, not equal to one,

 The number of pairs of primes (p1, p2), such that

 p2 = (p1 + n) with n any even integer, is infinite.

 * Goldbach conjecture (Unproven) — exceptionally simple to state.

 Every even integer, greater than two, can be written as the sum of two primes.
-This conjecture has stood unproven since 1742 when Goldbach made it in a letter to Euler who replied that it was definitely a theorem but he was unable to provide a proof, an inability easy to understand because it remains unproven 276 years later.
+This conjecture has stood unproven since 1742 when Goldbach made it in a letter to Euler who replied that it is definitely a theorem but he was unable to provide a proof, an inability easy to understand because it remains unproven 276 years later.